 Chewy Cherry Oatmeal Streusel Bars are easy to make; the prep time is about 10 minutes.

 To start, preheat your oven to 350 degrees F (175 degrees C).
 Line an 8 or 9-inch square baking pan with foil or parchment paper, extending foil over edges.

 Stir together the first 5 ingredients (oats through flaxseed meal)—Reserve 1/2 cup oat mixture for streusel topping.
 Stir baking soda into the remaining oat mixture.

 Step 2 – Mix Wet Ingredients

-Next, in a small bowl, combine the next four ingredients (egg whites through vanilla); stir into the oat mixture in your medium bowl until combined.
+Next, combine the following four ingredients (egg whites through vanilla); stir into the oat mixture in your medium bowl until combined.

 Stir in cherries, and then spread batter into your prepared baking pan.